Tonejs/Tone.js/README.md

 Tone.js
 =========

-Tone.js is a Web Audio framework for creating music in the browser.
-On the application-level, the library is modeled after a DAW (digital audio workstation) with a global transport for timing events, sends and receives, and a master output.
+Tone.js is a Web Audio framework for creating interactive music in the browser.
+On the application-level, the library is modeled after a DAW (digital audio workstation) with a global transport, sends and receives, and a master output.
 Tone also comes with a number of instruments and effects with named presets to get you up and running quickly.
-Additionally, Tone provides a wealth of building blocks and DSP modules to build your own synths, effects, and control signals while using nearly no ScriptProcessorNodes for the best performance and latency on desktop and mobile browsers.
+Additionally, Tone provides a wealth of high performance, low latency building blocks and DSP modules to build your own synths, effects, and control signals.

 [Examples](http://tonenotone.github.io/Tone.js/examples/)